AirshipCMS/Docs/02-Quickstart-Guide.md

 Links:
 - Airship CMS Developer Portal
-- Not ready to create a site?
-Skip creating a site and Try out the Developer Workflow using one of our Demo Sites

 ## 2. Build your Schema in Airship CMS.
 1. **Sketch a Plan.** Before you start setting up pages and collections, sketch a sitemap of key pages, collections, and data on each page and collection in your project.
 2. **Set up Collections.** In the Airship CMS admin panel, create the pages and collections for your project and define the dynamic datafields needed for each Page and Collection.
 Remember that any datafield that you define directly maps to a piece of content or a value that the Content Creator can update.
 3. **Create Relationships.** If you add the **Related** datafield type to a page or collection, you are able to create `one-to-many` relationships between pages and collections in your site.
-4. Add some placeholder content to each page field on your pages, and add placeholder items in each collection.
+4. **Add Content.** Add some placeholder content to each page field on your pages, and add placeholder items in each collection.

 Links:
 - Demo Use Cases